Fulfillment-dot-com/laravel-triaged-queues/README.md

 * Enable connection attempts to multiple hosts, sequentially, in the event the primary host is unreachable.
 * If all hosts for a connection fail, enable falling back to the `sync` driver so that a job/command can be processed synchronously and therefore avoid data loss.
+* (Beanstalkd Only) An extra `touch()` pheanstalk command is available on jobs and socket timeout can be specified via queue config.

 ## Installation